 San Jose is the capital and largest city of Costa Rica.
 It is located in the Central Valley, and although the city itself has a population of less than 300,000 people, the area has a population of roughly 1 million.
 While Costa Rica is a beautiful country with amazing scenery, San Jose is a horrible city.
 Navigating the city is a nightmare since virtually every road is a crummy, pot-hole riddled side street.
 Traffic is almost always congested since there is virtually no city planning development.
 To travel from one outlying suberb to another, you almost always must first go to San Jose!

 Costa Rica in general is also very expensive compared to other Latin American countries.
-Food, taxis, hotels, etc. will all cost far more in San Jose than in other Latin American cities.
+Food, taxis, hotels, etc. will all cost far more in San Jose than anywhere else in Central America.
 If you need to travel by taxi, then download the app for Uber - they are still more expensive than taxis from other countries, but are a lot cheaper than a taxi in Costa Rica!

 There are plenty of excellent restaurants in San Jose, just don't expect to eat for cheap!

 Poker in Costa Rica has gotten a lot tougher over the past several years - it used to be incredibly loose.
 It's still very beatable, but gone are the days of regularly sitting down in a $1/$2 No Limit Hold'em game with $200 and cashing out $1K+.
 Most of the Hold'em players have decent opening ranges and are unlikely to stack off with 2nd best hands like they regularly would in the past.
 However, there are still plenty of exploitable mistakes,

 However, it's not as loose and crazy as it was in the past - I once won a pot of over $2,300 playing $1/$2 No Limit Hold'em in San Jose, and a pot of over $4,000 playing $2/$5!